-Dear Reading Friend, my new novel, Dawn of Affliction (out in the next month), is essentially a story about self-sacrifice.
+Dear Reading Friend, my new novel, Dawn of Affliction, is essentially a story about self-sacrifice.
 Levi Caspertein treks across post-apocalyptic America to help a blind woman he once knew in his youth.
 Along the way, he suffers for the good of others.
 Below is a similar story, one that has been told many times in a variety of ways, but the spiritual implications of selflessness are obvious.
-(This may be a good story to share with friends during the Christmas season.)
 See you on the next page!–David Telbat

 The Debt is Paid

 There once was a mighty king who lived in a great wood.
 The king was good and just, and his son the prince ruled beside him as an equal.

 Their castle overlooked a narrow valley where a village sat crowded by forest and wild animals.
 The king had spent a fortune providing firewood for the villagers, and protecting the people from lions and bears, but the villagers never looked up at the castle or acknowledged the king who cared so much for them.
 Every resource he provided them, they bartered away for earthly pleasures, incurring greater debts.

 One day, the king stood at the throne room window, and with sadness, he looked down upon the village.
 The prince entered the throne room and asked his father what was troubling him.

 “It isn’t right,” the king said, “that all these people owe a debt they can never pay.
 They were brought here to be my subjects, and as a welcome, I have given them wonderful lives, provisions, and safety.
 However, they squander what I’ve given them, never acknowledging me, even to the point of rebellion.”

 “Their debts weighs heavily on them,” said the prince.
 “They know they have much to be thankful for, but without being able to pay the debt, they simply chase after more things and incur more debt.”

 “It is a cycle that cannot go on forever.”